sfepy/sfepy-docker/README.md

 ##### Docker Run Parameters

-Please note the "circular definition" here: you need at least basic Python installation to run Docker image with (advanced) Python installation (Sorry ;).
-Of course, you can run Docker from command line, but there is really looong parameters line...
+Please note the "circular definition" here: you need at least basic Python installation to run Docker image with (advanced) Python installation (Sorry ih that ;).
+Of course, you can run Docker from command line, but that is really looong parameters line...

 ##### Useful Information

 * All volumes mapped into this image ARE persistent across multiple `docker run` commands (see [Docker volumes](https://docs.docker.com/storage/volumes/) for more info).
-* This image does not contain Jupyter notebook/JupyterLab component by default, everything else is same as [sfepy-notebook](#Image sfepy-notebook).
+* This image does not contain Jupyter notebook/JupyterLab components by default, everything else is same as for `sfepy-notebook` image.

 ## Find Us